 Students can get started in summer research as early as the summer after their first year at Allegheny.
 If you would like to work with an Allegheny faculty, visit faculty or department web pages to find faculty who have research areas that you find interesting.
 Next, talk to faculty to determine whether they are interested in taking any summer research students.
 You should begin these conversations late in the Fall semester (ideally) or at the beginning of the Spring semester.
-Once you identify a faculty willing to supervise your summer research they will be able to help you with the application process for funds from the Provost’s office.
-Information about applying for summer internship funding is published on My Allegheny by the Provost’s office early in the spring semester.
-Generally, summer internships are for 10 weeks and students receive a stipend of $3,000 and up to $500 in funds for research supplies.
+Once you identify a faculty willing to supervise your summer research they will be able to help you with the application process to apply for an award through the Provost’s office.
+Information about applying for summer internship funding is published on My Allegheny early in the Spring semester and can be found by visiting the ACRoSS page.

 Off-Campus Summer Research

 Students interested in conducting research off-campus will need to do some searching for research opportunities at other colleges and universities.
 The deadline for these summer research internships generally range from February 1st to early April.
 Therefore, you need to do some searching over the winter break.
 Before searching on the web, talk to Allegheny faculty or students who have participated in off-campus summer internships.
 On the web, look for summer internship databases that will focus your search to specific disciplines.
 The URSCA office provides links to some of these summer internship databases under the tab “Funding and Other Resources”